-Amanda is an innovative litigator who works to diligently understand her clients’ industries and businesses in order to provide proactive and effective solutions.
-Her experience includes representing large and small businesses in civil and criminal investigations, contract disputes, business torts, constitutional issues, and antitrust matters in state and federal courts.
-In addition to helping clients navigate day-to-day business disputes, Amanda assists educational institutions with internal investigations and hearings, including Title IX, sexual misconduct, and civil rights investigations, and ensuring compliance with federal and state regulations.
-She counsels clients facing a variety of sensitive and complex issues with a focus on efficiently resolving problems and implementing best practices.
+Amanda is an innovative attorney who works to diligently understand her clients’ industries and businesses in order to provide proactive and effective solutions.
+She assists educational institutions with internal investigations and hearings, including Title IX, sexual misconduct, and civil rights investigations, and ensuring compliance with federal and state regulations.
+Her experience also includes representing large and small businesses in civil and criminal investigations, contract disputes, business torts, constitutional issues, and antitrust matters in state and federal courts.
+Amanda counsels clients facing a variety of sensitive and complex issues with a focus on efficiently resolving problems and implementing best practices.

 Amanda’s prior experience includes serving as a Civil Rights Investigator for the Office for Equal Opportunity and Civil Rights at the University of Virginia.
 In this role, Amanda conducted prompt, thorough, impartial, and equitable investigations of prohibited sex discrimination and harassment; drafted Title IX policies and procedures; and served as Acting Title IX Coordinator for Title IX hearings.
 Amanda began her career as a Trial Attorney in the Honors Program of the U.S. Department of Justice, where she handled numerous matters in federal district and bankruptcy courts throughout the country.
 Her unique background also includes working as a Special Assistant U.S. Attorney in the Sex Offense and Domestic Violence Section of the U.S. Attorney’s Office for the District of Columbia and at the U.S. Department of Labor.